 Students who, because of extenuating circumstances, seek a higher refund than is available by policy, must petition the Tuition Refund Board of Appeals.
 Petition forms are available at the Office of Financial Operations, 201 Jardine Hall or online.
 The petition must be filed with the appropriate documentation.
 A petition for tuition refund beyond the policy must be filed at the Office of Financial Operations within the semester the course was taken.

 Senior Citizen Waiver and Enrollment

 In accordance with the Kansas Board of Regents policy, students who are at least 60 years of age may audit (no-credit) regular lecture or certain group activity courses without payment of tuition when there is space available and for which they meet the prerequisites.
-Senior Auditors must, however, pay any applicable facilities use fees, or lab/special course fees.
+Senior Auditors must, however, pay any applicable facilities use fees, workshop fees or lab/special course fees.

 To receive the tuition waiver, Senior citizens must:

 Senior citizens who wish to receive college credit must pay full fees and must register following the steps for online registration above.